I help adults and families to embrace language learning and language travel, especially in Asia/Pacific!

 Here my passion for Chinese language was ignited.
 In 2013 I received a Hamer Scholarship from the Victorian Government in Australia.
 This fantastic program enables professionals who have a passion or role involving Asia to study the language in China, Korea, Indonesia or Japan.

-Over the past few years (30 + years!)
-I have studied Chinese, Vietnamese, Japanese, French, Estonian, Indonesian and Italian.
+Over the past few years (30 + years) I have studied Chinese, Vietnamese, Japanese, French, Estonian, Spanish, Indonesian and Italian.
 All to a varied level!

 Sign up to receive all my top tips for language travels and language learning inspiration.